-NOTE: As I was "poking" - pun intended - fun at poke today, one of my participants mentioned that she grew up eating poke and they simply gathered and cooked the young plants in early spring.
-She has convinced me to give it a try, but Gil has asked that I wait until my class is over!
-Love this class!!!
+NOTE: As I was "poking" - pun intended - fun at poke during one of my “Enhancing Your Life with Herbs” classes, one of my participants mentioned that she grew up eating poke and they simply gathered and cooked the young plants in early spring.
+She convinced me to give it a try, but Gil, another participant, asked that I wait until my class was over!
+Loved that class!!!

 There are other ways to use poke.
 If anyone has put a hex on you, use hydrangea and poke to remove it.
 Call me.
 I'm not getting into all of that here.

-Another way to enhance your life with herbs is to write a song about them, as Tony Joe White did in 1969.
+And you could always write a song about poke, as Tony Joe White did in 1969.
 He wrote Polk Salad Annie.
 He did a fabulous job and I adore his version, but I'm featuring Elvis because his use of crib notes is truly hilarious, and after all, he is the KING!
-So I apologize to you Tony, but I'm opening my session with Elvis.
+So I apologize to you Tony.
+After all, Elvis is King!
 Enjoy!

 Last night Nancy and I braved the frigid night air to attend the Gypsy Jazz session at Liam Flynn's Ale House on 22 W. North Street in Baltimore.
 It was well worth the effort!
 The food was phenomenal.
 Sadly, I got the smaller serving of smoked salmon main.
 Next time, and there will be a next time very soon, I'll request the super size!
 The salmon was fabulous and the Waldorf Salad, surprisingly made from kale, was scrumptious.
 The sauce served with the salmon had me levitating!
 I have no idea what was going on back in the kitchen, but someone was working magic.
 And it is rare when I go to a pup and actually feel that I've had something healthy instead of the usual 'everything tastes like everything else" fried and over salted fare.
 The meal alone would have had me complacent for the rest of the evening, but things were about to get better.
 A lot better!